-Praise their efforts of trying again and let them know you are proud of their efforts, because they tried their best.
+Praise their efforts of trying again and let them know you are proud of their efforts because they tried their best.

 Give your child the opportunity to figure things out on their own, instead of running to help them as soon as they struggle.

 Having good problem-solving skills as a child will help them make good choices as an adult.
-It will also teach them to be persistence in finding alternative solutions if something is not going as planned.
+It will also teach them to be persistent in finding alternative solutions if something is not going as planned.

 Kindness Is Key

 Encourage sharing and kindness in all interactions.
-A resilient child is more likely to walk away from negative interaction.
+A resilient child is more likely to walk away from a negative interaction.